adhilroshan/resumix/README.md

 ## How It Works

 1. **Initial Setup**:
-   - Upload your resume PDF
+   - Upload your resume PDF to Resumix
    - Fill out additional professional information
    - Add your skills or use auto-detected ones

 2. **Job Matching**:
    - Paste a job description you're interested in
-   - The app uses AI to analyze the match between your profile and the job
+   - Resumix uses AI to analyze the match between your profile and the job
    - Review the overall match percentage and specific areas to improve

 3. **Resume Improvement**:
-   - Follow the actionable recommendations to improve your resume
+   - Follow the actionable recommendations from Resumix to improve your resume
    - Address the identified skill gaps
    - Update your profile with new skills as you acquire them